 A bridging loan is a short-term loan designed for property buyers and developers and can be used as either a temporary loan or even a short-term mortgage.
 Bridging loans can be used in a variety of circumstances and provide short-term finance until a more permanent form of finance can be arranged or the loan balance can be cleared.

-Bridging loans can be extremely useful, as funds are provided quickly and efficiently in comparison to a applying for a mortgage.
+Bridging loans can be extremely useful, as funds are provided quickly and efficiently in comparison to applying for a mortgage.
 The main difference between mortgages and bridging is that bridging is very ‘short-term’ in comparison.
 Mortgages are usually taken out on 25-35 year terms.
 Bridging loans are generally offered for 1 year or less.
-However, it must be stressed that bridging loans usually come with high interest rates and fees and for this reason, are generally used as a last resort.
+However, it must be stressed that bridging loans usually come with high-interest rates and fees and for this reason, is generally used as a last resort.
 Nonetheless, bridging loans can make financial sense when used correctly.

 Chain Break – A bridging loan can also help when there is a gap in the property chain between buying and selling properties.
 It may be necessary to purchase a property to avoid missing out but there is not the time available to sell your current property to raise the required funding.

 Buying at Auction – Upon winning the bid at an auction you generally have to complete within 28 days, so you may not be able to raise a standard mortgage in this time frame, so a bridging loan can be used to complete on the purchase.